Near-optimal learning of Banach-valued, high-dimensional functions via deep neural networks: Introduction

-The purpose of this paper is to demonstrate that DNNs are effective at learning certain classes of smooth high-, or to be precise, infinite-dimensional functions taking values in Banach spaces.
-The specific classes we consider are motivated by the aforementioned applications, and supported by a large body of literature demonstrating that solution maps of parametric DEs belong to such classes (see, e.g., \cite{cohen2015high,Adcock2022} and references therein).
-Our main results are \textit{practical existence theorems} showing that there are DNN architectures and training procedures similar to those used in practice that can efficiently (in terms of the sample complexity) approximate such functions. {Crucially, w}e overcome the curse of dimensionality in both the number of DNN parameters \textit{and} the sample complexity.
+The purpose of this paper is to demonstrate that DNNs are effective at learning certain classes of holomorphic high-, or to be precise, infinite-dimensional functions taking values in Banach spaces.
+The specific classes we consider are motivated by the aforementioned applications, and supported by a large body of literature demonstrating that solution maps of parametric DEs belong to such classes (see, \cite{cohen2015high,Adcock2022} and references therein).
+Our main results are \textit{practical existence theorems} showing that there are DNN architectures and training procedures similar to those used in practice that can efficiently (in terms of the sample Crucially, we overcome the curse of dimensionality in both the number of DNN parameters \textit{and} the sample complexity.
 We also show stability with respect to the various errors arising in the training scheme, including {\textit{measurement error} (i.e., noise or other corruptions in the data)}, \textit{physical discretization error} (i.e., when the infinite-dimensional Banach space is discretized in order to perform computations) and \textit{optimization error} (i.e., inexact solution of the training problem).

-In broad terms, our results provide a theoretical basis for the efficacy of DL in such problems.
-While there are results on the existence of DNNs that efficiently approximate infinite-dimensional functions or operators between Banach spaces, our work is, to the best of our knowledge, the first to assert that such approximations can be efficiency learned from limited datasets.
+As we discuss further in \S\ref{ss:theory-practice-gap}, our results use a particular \textit{handcrafted} DNN architecture.
+Herein only the final layer is trained, with the weights and biases in other layers being specifically chosen to emulate certain orthogonal polynomials.
+This differs from common practice, where generally, all layers are trained and the architectures are, arguably, simpler and smaller.
+However, these practical implementations currently lack theoretical guarantees.
+Our practical existence theorems offer a theoretical justification for the use of DL in parametric PDEs, by showing the existence of provably good architectures and training strategies for learning from limited datasets.
+While there are various results on the \textit{existence} of DNNs that efficiently approximate infinite-dimensional functions or operators between Banach spaces, our work is, to the best of our knowledge, the first to assert that such approximations can be efficiently learned in the scarce data regime {via DNN architectures and training procedures that are similar to those used in practice}.